On equicontinuity and tightness of bi-continuous semigroups: Applications

 Parts (a) and (b) follow from \prettyref{prop:mixed_equicont_main} combined with \prettyref{rem:mixed_equicont} (d) and and \prettyref{ex:mixed=submixed} (d).
 Let us turn to part (c).
 If $Y$ is reflexive, then the separability of $Y$ implies the separability of $Y'$ by \cite[Propositions 6.13, 7.3, p.~49, 53]{meisevogt1997}.
 Hence we deduce part (c) from \prettyref{prop:mixed_equicont_main} (b) combined with \prettyref{rem:mixed_equicont} (d) and \prettyref{ex:mixed=submixed} (d). \end{proof}

 \begin{exa} Let $H$ be a separable Hilbert space and $\mathcal{K}(H)$ the space of compact operators in $\mathcal{L}(H)$.
-We denote by $\beta$ the Hausdorff locally convex topology on $\mathcal{L}(H)$ induced by the directed systems of seminorms
+We denote by $\beta$ the Hausdorff locally convex topology on $\mathcal{L}(H)$ induced by the directed system of seminorms

 for finite $M\subset\mathcal{K}(H)$.
 Due to \cite[Theorem 3.9, p.~84]{busby1968} and \cite[Corollary 2.8, p.~638]{taylor1970} we have $\beta=\mu(\mathcal{L}(H),\mathcal{N}(H))$ where $\mathcal{N}(H)$ is the space of trace class operators in $\mathcal{L}(H)=\mathcal{N}(H)'$ (cf.~\cite[p.~182]{kraaij2016}).